bean-mhm/beva/README.md

 requirements.
 These operations are all thread safe and use a mutex under the hood.

-A `MemoryChunk` will mark its corresponding blocks as free once its destructor is called. `MemoryBank::allocate()` will check for empty regions and delete them when needed.
+A `MemoryChunk` will mark its corresponding blocks as free upon destruction.
+`MemoryBank::allocate()` will check for empty regions and delete them when needed.

 Additionally, you can call `mapped()` and `flush()` on a `MemoryChunk` if it was allocated from a host visible region.
 Note that you can pass the required memory